muccg/rdrf/docs/cdes.rst

 .. _cdeisrequired:
 Is required
 -----------
-A check box indicating whether this field is mandatory ( any datatype)
+A check box indicating whether this field is mandatory (any datatype)

 .. _cdepattern:
 Pattern
 -------
-*IF* a string value, a regular expression used to indicate admissible values.
-( note these are always case sensitive in the current version.)
+*IF* a string value, a regular expression used to indicate admissible values (note these are always case sensitive in the current version).

 .. _cdewidget:
 Widget name